 Consideration Importance Details Insurance Impact

 Outstanding Mortgage Balance Critical Your life insurance cover amount should at minimum match your outstanding mortgage balance.
-If your mortgage is $600,000 and you only have $300,000 in cover, your family would still face significant repayments.
-Consider whether you also want to cover other debts, living expenses, or children's education costs on top of the mortgage.
+If your mortgage is $650,000 and you only have $300,000 in cover, your family would still face substantial repayments on the remaining balance.
+Consider whether you also want to cover other debts, living expenses, or children's education costs on top of the mortgage itself.
 Most Australian life insurers allow you to set your sum insured to match your exact mortgage balance.
 Decreasing term cover automatically reduces in step with a typical mortgage repayment schedule.
-Level term cover lets you choose a fixed amount that does not change.
+Level term cover lets you choose a fixed amount that remains constant throughout the policy, providing extra funds as the mortgage is paid down.

-Single Income vs Dual Income High Households relying on a single income are more exposed if that earner dies or becomes incapacitated.
-Even in dual-income households, losing one income can make mortgage repayments unaffordable - particularly if childcare costs increase as the surviving parent needs additional support.
+Single Income vs Dual Income Households High Households relying on a single income are more exposed if that earner dies or becomes incapacitated.
+Even in dual-income households, losing one income can make mortgage repayments unaffordable - particularly if childcare costs increase as the surviving partner needs to work different hours or take on additional shifts.
 Both partners in a mortgage should consider having life cover, not just the higher earner.
-Some providers offer discounted rates for couples.
-Separate policies for each person often provide better overall protection than a single joint policy.
+Losing the lower earner's contribution often has a bigger impact than expected because many households budget around both incomes for mortgage serviceability.
+Separate policies for each person generally provide better overall protection than any joint arrangement.

-Interest Rate Changes Moderate When interest rates rise, mortgage repayments increase and household budgets become tighter.
-This is precisely when families are most vulnerable and most likely to cancel insurance policies to save money.
+Interest Rate Changes and Refinancing Moderate When interest rates rise, mortgage repayments increase and household budgets become tighter.
+This is precisely when families are most vulnerable and most tempted to cancel insurance to save money.
 Ironically, this is when cover is most needed because financial stress compounds the impact of losing an income earner.
-Consider locking in affordable premiums while you are healthy and rates are manageable.
-Some policies offer guaranteed premiums for a fixed term (e.g. 5, 10, or 20 years), which provides certainty even if market conditions change.
+Consider locking in affordable premiums while you are healthy.
+Level premiums provide certainty regardless of market conditions.
+If you refinance your mortgage, review your life insurance at the same time to ensure your cover still matches the outstanding balance and any new terms.

 Mortgage Top-ups and Renovations Low - Moderate Many homeowners increase their mortgage to fund renovations, property improvements, or investment purchases.
-Each time you increase your mortgage, your existing life cover may no longer be sufficient to pay off the total balance.
+Each time you increase your mortgage, your existing life cover may no longer be sufficient to clear the full outstanding balance if needed.
 Review and increase your life insurance cover each time you top up your mortgage.
-Most providers allow you to increase your sum insured, although this may require updated health information or a new medical assessment.
+Most providers allow you to increase your sum insured, although this may require updated health information or a fresh medical assessment depending on the amount of the increase.

-Disclaimer: The considerations above are general in nature and based on publicly available information from the Reserve Bank of Australia, Sorted, and the Financial Markets Authority.
+Disclaimer: The considerations above are general in nature and based on publicly available information from the Reserve Bank of Australia, Moneysmart, and APRA.
 Individual circumstances vary - consider seeking personalised guidance from a licensed financial adviser.

 Life Insurance Providers for Mortgage Holders